shivam1192/DaanVeer/README.md

  - Add your mongodb cluster link (MONGOOSE_CONNECT), LocalHost (LOCALHOST), access token secret (ACCESS_TOKEN) and refresh token secret (REFRESH_TOKEN) in environment variable in backend folder.
  - run cd backend and node app.js, this will start your server
  - In frontend folder run npm start, this will start your application on localhost  3000.
+**Run application in Mozilla Firefox because it used cookies to store refresh token.**

 # ScreenShots